-5 Lessons from Katherine McConnell CEO & Founder of Aussie startup Brighte
+5 lessons from startup founder Katherine McConnell of Brighte

 In this way, people can access an unmatched network of Brighte’s accredited vendors through their marketplace, receive quotes and start their payment plan once the job is complete by removing the burden of upfront costs associated with large purchases like solar.